chaos-polymtl/lethe/doc/source/examples/rpt/photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.rst

 ~~~~~~~~~~~~~~~~~~~~

-In the subsection *"detector parameters"*, we specify the file that contains two positions located on the axis of symmetry of the detector.
+In the subsection ``detector parameters``, we specify the file that contains two positions located on the axis of symmetry of the detector.
 The first point is on the surface facing the vessel (face of the detector), and the second point can be any point located inside the detector.
 In the current example, the center position of the face is :math:`(0.200, 0, 0.075)`, and the second point on the axis is :math:`(0.238, 0, 0.075)`.
 We also specify the radius (``radius``) and the length (``length``) of the detector.
 A detailed description of these parameters can be found in the `Detector Parameters <../../../parameters/rpt/detector_parameters.html>`_ documentation page.

 .. code-block:: text